c4pt0r/tip/README.md

 ## Configuration

-TiDB CLI can be configured in multiple ways:
+tip can be configured in multiple ways:

 1. Command-line flags
 2. Configuration file (default: `~/.tip/config`)